You're proud as punch. You've landed a pretty good job in a responsible position.

 You think you left home?
 Think again!

-Difficulty dealing with authority figures is a common reason people enter counseling, and it shows up in several characteristic ways.
+Difficulty dealing with authority figures is a common reason people enter therapy, and it shows up in several characteristic ways.

 - Some go from job to job because they can't handle a boss.
 This pattern is usually repeated in their dealings with others "in authority" (e.g. doctor, police officer, maitre'd).